-Sugar fell in New York as Goldman Sachs Group Inc. (GS) cut the sweetener’s price forecast for the next three, six and 12 months on ample global supply.
+Sugar fell in New York as Goldman Sachs Group Inc. (GS:US) cut the sweetener’s price forecast for the next three, six and 12 months on ample global supply.
 Cocoa rose.

 Raw sugar traded on ICE Futures U.S. in New York will be at 18.50 cents a pound in three and six months, down from a previous estimate of 22 cents, Damien Courvalin, an analyst at the bank in the city, said in a report dated yesterday.
 Sugar, which slid 16 percent last year, will be at 19 cents a pound in 12 months, according to the bank’s forecast.

 “Going forward, we expect the global sugar market to remain in a surplus for the third consecutive year in 2013-14,” said Courvalin.
 “We expect a further build in global inventories.”

 Raw sugar for March delivery retreated 0.6 percent to 19.06 cents a pound by 6:04 a.m. in New York.
 The price gained as much as 1.2 percent in the previous trading session on Jan.
 11. White, or refined, sugar for March delivery slid 0.4 percent to $512.90 a metric ton on NYSE Liffe in London.

 Sugarcane in Brazil’s center south, the main growing region of the world’s biggest producer, will keep expanding as farmers continue to plant and because of “favorable” weather, according to Goldman Sachs.
 The crop will climb to as much as 590 million metric tons in 2013-14 from 535.7 million tons in 2012-13, Datagro Ltd. forecasts.

 “This larger harvest will most likely allow for both an increase in sugar and ethanol production,” Courvalin said.
 Both ethanol and sugar are made from sugar cane in Brazil.